ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 ECR is a scalable private container registry (something like GitHub for Docker images!) that allows you to store, manage, and deploy Docker container images.

-ECR has integrations with ECS that allows you to easily push and pull Docker images from the registry to the ECS, and trigger upstream changes to ECS services when a new image is pushed to the registry.
+ECR has integrations with ECS that allow you to easily push and pull Docker images from the registry to the ECS, and trigger upstream changes to ECS services when a new image is pushed to the registry.

-This allows you to create complex Continuous Deployment pipelines that automatically deploy new versions of the application to production when a new image is ready.
+This allows you to create complex Continuous Deployment pipelines that automatically deploy new versions of the production application when a new image is ready.

 #### ECS